 For rhinoplasty patients with a dorsal hump or nasal hump, it is particularly important to capture clear profile views.
 This allows the surgeon to assess the size and shape of the hump, plan for its reduction or removal, and ensure the patient’s satisfaction with their nose job.
 In cases where a revision rhinoplasty is needed to address complications or dissatisfaction from a previous nose surgery, accurate photographs are crucial for the facial plastic surgeon to determine the best course of action.

-How to Take Before and After Rhinoplasty Photos
+Capturing Comparative Before and After Rhinoplasty Images

 Before and after rhinoplasty photos of actual patients are essential for evaluating the success of the procedure and showcasing the surgeon’s skill.
 To ensure consistency and accurate comparisons, follow these guidelines: